Wellness is cutting across sectors ranging from real estate to healthcare to retail.

 Soothe, which has raised $78M, offers on-demand massages and its “Soothe At Work” program provides corporate wellness benefits.
 Co-working brands are also stepping up their wellness game.

-Co-working giant WeWork jumped into wellness with its launch of Rise by We in 2017.
+Co-working giant WeWork jumped into wellness by launching workplace wellness programs such as Rise by We in 2017.
 Rise By We is advertised as a wellness club, beyond just a gym, that offers wellness-focused amenities for members.

 Both companies offer a variety of amenities that aim to create comfortable, enjoyable, and productive work environments, supporting the idea of office spaces as places for wellness and community.Wellness is also being optimized in new co-working formats that aim to offer privacy and personal space at work.